rrooggiieerr/homeassistant-axaremote/README.md

 added to your Integrations view.
 If your wiring is not right you will get a *Failed to connect* error message.

-## Contributing
+## Contribute your language

-If you would like to use this Home Assistant integration in your own language you can provide me with a translation file as found in the `custom_components/axaremote/translations` directory.
+If you would like to use this Home Assistant integration in your own language you can provide a translation file as found in the `custom_components/axaremote/translations` directory.
 Create a pull request (preferred) or issue with the file attached.

 More on translating custom integrations can be found [here](https://developers.home-assistant.io/docs/internationalization/custom_integration/).